Image Credit: Alberto Casetta

 Image Credit: Ralph Capri

-Visit the annual Orchid Festival 2025 at Kew Gardens this February, which runs from 1st February to 2nd March 2025.
-This year's exhibition focuses on Peru with a vibrant floral celebration in our Princess of Wales glasshouse.
+Visit the annual Orchid Festival 2026 at Kew Gardens this February, which runs from 7th February to 8th March 2026.

 The infamous pirates of Mutiny Bay are taking over the Alton Towers resort in Staffordshire for February half term for The Pirate Takeover!
 Batten down the hatches for an unforgettable short break!